Vyral/charlie-epstein-blog/_posts/2017-10-05-are-you-truly-fulfilling-your-duties-as-a-retirement-plan-sponsor.md

 {% include youtube.html %}

-There’s a lot of activity right now in the 401(k) industry, but today I want to talk specifically about a court case that has been dragging out for the past six or seven years:* Tibble v.
-Edison.*
+There’s a lot of activity right now in the 401(k) industry, but today I want to talk specifically about a court case that has been dragging out for the past six or seven years: <i>Tibble v.
+Edison.</i>

 In this case, the judge finally ruled that if you have a 401(k) plan, you’ve got a duty of prudence and loyalty to your participants.
 You must make sure to monitor your investment plans.
 With the correct process in place, you should be able to prudently choose investments for your employees.